A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: TR Decomposition in the Presence of Perturbations

-In this section, we consider the TR decomposition in a practical setting where the tensor is observed with perturbations.
-As our analysis does not rely on a specific assumption about the perturbations, here we employ a pragmatic procedure to handle them, and we demonstrate in Section~\ref{sec:simulation} that our proposed method performs well empirically.
+In this section, we study the TR decomposition in a practical setting where the tensor is observed with perturbations.
+Since our analysis does not rely on a specific assumption about the perturbations, we employ a pragmatic procedure to handle them, and we demonstrate in Section~\ref{sec:simulation} that our proposed method performs well empirically.
+We leave a rigorous quantitative analysis to future work.
 In particular, we aim to identify TR components $\mbcQ_k\in\bbC^{n_k\times r\times r}$, $k\in[d]$ that approximately decompose $\mbcT$:

 Here, $W(\alpha_1, \alpha_2, \ldots, \alpha_d)$ represents the perturbation.
 We estimate a rank-$r$ TR model by approximately solving

 where $\Delta$ denotes the indices of the observed entries of $\mbcT$ defined in \eqref{eq:Delta}.